Gathering your system requirements Innovation Release

 Required tooling inventory

-You do not need to install these tools yet.
-However, you must ensure your workstation environment allows the installation and execution of the following binaries in the next phase (Phase 3):
+You do not need to install these tools in this phase.
+However, you must ensure your workstation environment allows for the installation and execution of the following binaries in the next phase (Phase 3):

 Core installation tools